Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Scanning_Z_Probe.md

 Add the following to your config.g:
 ```
-M955 P120.0 I10 ; Add accelerometer on SZP with CAN address 120 and specify orientation
+M955 P120.0 I20 ; Add accelerometer on SZP with CAN address 120 and specify orientation
 ```
 See [M955](/User_manual/Reference/Gcodes/M955) for how to setup and configure the accelerometer.

 ### Orientation

 The Duet 3 Scanning Z Probe has an XYZ arrow to aid orientation of the accelerometer, see image below.
 The Z axis is  in the direction of the top face of the board/chip.
-The default alignment is to align the axes on the board with the axes of your machine, but it may not be possible, so this is configurable in M955.
+The default alignment is to align the axes on the board with the axes of your machine (equivalent to I20 in the M955 command), but as that alignment may not be convenient it is configurable in M955.

 ![accelerometer_szp.png](/duet_boards/duet_3_can_expansion/duet_3_szp/accelerometer_szp.png =500x)